nikogura/nikogura.com/NikOguraResume.md

  I got to delve into the world of Lexers, Parsers, Tokens, and language processing- all that wild stuff.
 It was a blast.

-## Invented an Encryption Key Management and Delivery System
+## Wrote US Bank's Encryption Key Management and Delivery System
  The company bought a PKI, and it sucked.
 The parts didn't talk to each other.
 It couldn't deliver the keys.
 Keys were being left on shared drives and pasted into group emails.  *Ouch.*

 So I worked up a system to tie together components from multiple sources together and automate deployments.
 It allowed one button delivery of encryption keys to multiple operating systems across multiple network tiers.